alexandru/alexn.org/docs/privacy-policy.md

 - [Chrome](https://support.google.com/chrome/answer/2790761){:target="_blank",rel="nofollow"}

 <p class="warn-bubble" markdown="1">
   **WARN:** This header is not supported in Safari, as Apple pulled support for it.
-This is because, at the moment of writing, the header does not have legal implications, and it might aid in fingerprinting.
+This is because, at the moment of writing, the header isn't legally binding, and it might aid in fingerprinting.
 This might change in the future with the [Global Privacy Control](https://globalprivacycontrol.org/){:target="_blank",rel="nofollow"} initiative.
 </p>

 ## Commenting